wagga40/Zircolite/Readme.md

 ## "Battle-tested" ?

 Zircolite has been used to perform cold-analysis (in Lab) on EVTX in multiple "real-life" situations.
-However, even if Zircolite has been used many times to perform analysis directly on an Microsoft Windows endpoint there is not yet a pipeline to thoroughly test every release.
+However, even if Zircolite has been used many times to perform analysis directly on an Microsoft Windows endpoint, there is not yet a pipeline to thoroughly test every release.

 ## License